Welcome!!

 • Name: Ryan Lafferty

-• Goal: Software Engineering.
-Data Engineering.
-BI Engineering Role.
+• Interested in Data Engineering, BI Engineering or Analytics Engineering Role.

 • Hiking